 You cannot fail to have seen the headlines about fuel shortages that cause electricity outages.
 And lines at gas stations take hours and days (tourists and tourist vehicles are treated differently – read my guide to rental cars and you’ll understand more as to why this is)

 Unless your casa particular has a generator, then your A/C might go out.
 You might (as a non-American) be able to use your debit card in an ATM to get cash out, but you’ll get a bad rate, and besides if the power is out the ATMs don’t work.
 To travel to Cuba you need to plan for all these things.
-Bring plenty of cash for your trip (US dollars, Canadian dollars, or Euros and change into the local currency about 200 at a time)
+Bring plenty of cash for your trip (US dollars, Canadian dollars, or Euros and change into the local currency about 200 at a time).
+Read my guide to Cuban Currency to learn all about money, paying for things and what NOT to do regarding money in Cuba.

 2. You’ll get better value for your money elsewhere